-Health education is a mixed gender class which focuses on the importance current health issues that young people are faced within our community.
-The theoretical sessions will focus informative, up to date information which will be used in decision making scenarios.
-Positive and negative consequences will be unpacked and risk-taking behaviours investigated.
-Topics covered include, drugs and alcohol, mental health and wellbeing, safety and reproduction.
-Students will also have the opportunity to attend the GV passport, Taking Care of Me and One punch presentations to consolidate their learning that has taken place in class.
+The health component of this core subject focuses on the importance of current health issues that young people are faced with in our community.
+The theory sessions will present up-to-date information on a variety of topics which students will apply their knowledge in scenario style situations.
+Positive and negative consequences will be unpacked, and risk-taking behaviours investigated.
+Topics covered include drug and alcohol, mental health and wellbeing, safety and reproduction.
+Students will also have the opportunity to attend GV Passport, Taking Care of Me and One punch presentations to consolidate their learning that has taken place in class.